liamohkay/CitizensUnited/README.md

 1. [Start](#Start)

 # Overview
 Citizens United is a web app that bridges tech into the community by connecting volunteers with individuals that require assistance with day-to-day activities (senior citizens, single-mothers, etc.) around the Los Angeles area.
+Users can sign up as "requesters" or "volunteers" and request/accept tasks posted to neighborhood boards.

 ### Homepage
 ![](./client/dist/Home.gif)